rlutz1/CS361_Project/README.md

 + rerun qhs doubles 26 - 30 and qhs int 26 - 30

-+ gather last of 2^22s data, not sure what happened there lol 100 more of all of them

 + gather remaining big data overnight  && put in spread sheet

 + is math.pow an issue? if so: for loop it up